 sigma lam0 psi N

 3.930303 78.259159 30.436348 32.047392

+\end{verbatim}

 Alternatively, you can use the autocorr.diag() function, which will show you the degree of autocorrelation for different lag values (which you can specify within the function call).
 Whichever function you use, if you find that your supposedly long Markov chain has not generated enough pseudo-iid samples, you should consider a longer run.
 In the present case we see that autocorrelation is especially high for the parameter sigma and our effective sample size for this parameter is 4!
 This means we would have to run the model for much longer to obtain a reasonable effective sample size.
 Unfortunately, with many SCR models we observe high degrees of serial autocorrelation, which means we have to run long chains to obtain enough samples that can be considered iid, in order to obtain reasonable estimates of our parameters and their variances.